Michael Kors-owner Capri says no plans to raise prices despite higher tariff threat

-Aug 7 (Reuters) - Michael Kors-owner Capri Holdings Ltd has no plans to raise prices even if tariffs on Chinese imports go up to 25%, Chief Executive Officer John Idol said on Wednesday.
+(Reuters) - Michael Kors-owner Capri Holdings Ltd (CPRI.N) has no plans to raise prices even if tariffs on Chinese imports go up to 25%, Chief Executive Officer John Idol said on Wednesday.

 Idol also said the tariffs would not impact the company’s full-year earnings.